-SHORT-TERM targets by 30 June 2007 100% of resource consents will be processed within statutory timeframes (20 working days for non-notified consents) within a budget of \$629,000.
+Actual We continue to process consents within statutory timeframes.
+Compliance schedules prepared each year ensure that the vast majority of consents are monitored for compliance.
+Those consents not monitored are deemed to represent a low environmental risk.
+Our next customer satisfaction survey is scheduled for the 2007/08 financial year.
 99% of the 620 consents processed were within statutory timeframes.
 Actual costs were \$658,000.
-100% of resource consents will be monitored for compliance with resource consent conditions, within a budget of \$364,000.
 72.1% of all consents were monitored (973 of 1351 consents).
 Those consents that were not monitored were deemed to have a low environmental risk.
 Specific compliance issues were reported to the Council throughout the year.
-At least two workshops will be conducted for customers on how they can Actual costs were \$218,000.
-Two sets of workshops (four in all) were held in May and June 2007 for obtain best value from the resource consent process, within a budget of \$91,000. territorial authority staff, earthworks contractors and environmental consultants as part of our Muddy Waters programme on stormwater and sediment control.
+Actual costs were \$218,000.
+Two sets of workshops (four in all) were held in May and June 2007 for territorial authority staff, earthworks contractors and environmental consultants as part of our Muddy Waters programme on stormwater and sediment control.
 The workshops also covered the impacts on small streams of development issue.
 Actual costs were \$175,000.